matloff/regtools/README.md

 ## Novel tools tools for linear, nonlinear and nonparametric regression.

-These tools are associated with my forthcoming book, <i>From Linear Models to Machine Learning: Modern Statistical Regresison and Classification</i>, N. Matloff, CRC, 2017.
+These tools are associated with my forthcoming book, <i>From Linear Models to Machine Learning: Modern Statistical Regression and Classification</i>, N. Matloff, CRC, 2017.

 <i>The tools are